 Republican heavyweight Frank Carlucci bought a three-bedroom, four-bath condo in the Broadway of Falls Church building for $830,000.
 Carlucci held sever-al senior government positions throughout his career, including Secretary of Defense under President Ronald Reagan and deputy director of the CIA under Jimmy Carter.

 Some sales information provided by American City Business Leads and Diana Hart of TTR Sotheby’s International Realty.

-This article appears in the April 2014 issue of Washingtonian.
+This article appears in the June 2014 issue of Washingtonian.

 Now that Chris Cooley has retired from the NFL, it seems he’s looking to get out of his Leesburg home, too: Back on the market is his six-bedroom, seven-and-a-half-bath stone mansion in Loudon County.
 It’s a giant estate—13,000 square feet on three and a half acres of land—and though the vaguely Tuscan decor may be a bit bland, the house is decked out with just about every amenity there is.
 Beyond the marble foyer and Brazilian cherry-wood floor, there’s a wine cellar, libary, game room, home theater, and elevator.
 Off the master suite is an oversize soaking tub and massive dressing closet.
 Outside, a pool, hot tub, deck, and a sand beach.
 And, of course, there’s the huge pottery studio, where the former tight end—a college art major who now owns a gallery in Leesburg—practiced his craft.
 The property is listed at $2.39 million.
 Read on for a short tour, then head to Redfin to see the entire place.